ocTrung/identify-game/README.md

-# Identify the Game Quiz 👾
+# Video Game Quiz 👾

-What:
 A quiz game that tests your ability to identify games based on images.

-Why:
-I built this with the intention to learn Tailwind CSS and practice vanilla JavaScript and Git.
+This was built with the intention to learn Tailwind CSS and practice vanilla JavaScript and Git.

-Interesting things:
+features:
 - Choice of answers for each question is randomly generated from a list of included games in the quiz.
 - Image sources are from IMGUR because they allow cross site origin requests.

-Todo:
+## Todo
 - add play again button
 - style results display
-- new order of questions for new game

 completed:
 - add feedback for correct/incorrect